 Fortunately, at our Edmonton acne scar clinic, we have the full spectrum of scar treatment options and use the most advanced technologies to improve the appearance of acne scarring.
 Our dermatologist, Dr. Nakatsui, will help select the best acne scar removal option for you.
 Our newest technologies for the treatment of acne scars in our Edmonton skin care clinic are Morpheus8 and Opus Plasma resurfacing.

 How to get rid of acne scars is a common question we deal with.
 Each of these acne scar treatments has its own advantages and disadvantages–some are more aggressive than others causing a longer period of social downtime, but are also more beneficial.

 Our skin care clinic offers the full spectrum from minimally aggressive scar removal treatments like chemical peels up to fully ablative CO2 resurfacing so we have a lot of experience and can help you make the best decision regarding your treatment options.
 Many skin care clinics do not have the capability or expertise to offer all these options but we have been treating acne scars for over 20 years.

 For some scars, temporary improvement with dermal fillers is a good option, particularly is those with rolling scars.
-However, for widespread scarring, treatment with lasers, radiofrequency, or miconeedling is often preferable.
+However, for widespread scarring, treatment with lasers, radiofrequency microneedling, or plasma resurfacing (not to be confused with PRP or Platelet-Rich Plasma) is often preferable.

 This depends on several factors including skin type, tolerance to downtime, desired amount of improvement.
 Our dermatologist Dr. Thomas Nakatsui can help you decide which is the best option for you.